NY man points gun at boy's head during candy drop-off: police

 The 6-year-old boy and his sister were with their mother in the Long Island hamlet of Manhasset on Saturday evening when the two children got out of their car to drop off the bag at what they believed was a friend’s house, according to authorities.

-When the boy went back to get the bag, according to authorities, 43-year-old Michael Yifan Wen allegedly opened the door and pointed a gun at the child’s head.
+When the boy went back to get the bag, according to authorities, Michael Yifan Wen, 43, allegedly opened the door and pointed a gun at the child’s head.

 Wen was charged with endangering the welfare of a child and menacing.
 He pleaded not guilty and was ordered back in court on Nov.
 13.